DLR-RM/BlenderProc/examples/basic/README.md

   }
 ```

-* In the global section, we just specify the `output_dir` which defines where created files should be stored.
+* In the global section, we just specify the `output_dir` which defines where the final files should be stored.
 * As this configuration is defined in `global/all`, it is inherited by all modules.
 This is equivalent to just putting the `output_dir` configuration into the `config` block of each single module.
 * As we don't want to hardcode this path here, the `output_dir` is automatically replaced by the third argument given when running the pipeline.
 In the upper command the output path is set to `examples/basic/output`.